sna7ke/sfsd-slim-project/README.md

+## structure of the project :
+- fm.c : contains the functions that handle the file handling logic.
+- ms.c: contains the functions that handle the secondary memory handling logic.
+- md.c : contains the functions that handle the meta data handling logic.
+- util.h : contains the structures and utilities we used in the project.
+- main.c : contains only the test of some functionalities, the project is finished but we didn't link all the functions together.
+- maininterface.c : contains the source code for the GUI written in c with the raygui library (a graphical library written in C) but it is not finished.
+- inlcude/lib folders : contains the raylib/raygui files that are needed to use the library.
+- raylib.exe: the executable of maininterface.c, it isn't finished and the functions aren't linked.

 ## OUR NAMES+USERNAMES : (Our full names are in the PROJET SFSD FILE GIVEN)
 - BELABDELOUAHAB Farouk Benyoucef : FaroukBel22
 - SAHEB Yacine : yacinesaheb